QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Discussion and Conclusion

-Nevertheless, the pipelines shown in the paper are not the only realizations of our framework.
-Researchers can tailor the framework for alternative purposes by designing the objectives and diversity measures.
-For example, researchers can \emph{minimize}, instead of maximize, the CPU runtime of CBS, EECBS, and PBS with a larger number of agents to generate maps that are \emph{easy}, instead of hard, for these algorithms.
-While we present some easy maps for each selected algorithm in \Cref{sec:one-algo}, they are by no means an exhaustive set.
-If easy maps are of interest, researchers should use alternative objectives, such as minimizing the CPU runtime or maximizing the success rate.
+QD-MAPPER is a modular framework that separates instance generation, algorithm evaluation, and quality-diversity optimization.
+It allows users to customize in multiple parts.
+Researchers can tailor QD-MAPPER for alternative purposes by designing different objectives and diversity measures.
+For example, researchers can \emph{minimize} rather than maximize CPU runtime of CBS, EECBS, and PBS with a larger number of agents to generate maps that are \emph{easy}, instead of hard, for these algorithms.
 If researchers are interested in both hard and easy maps, using the CPU runtime or regularized success rate as diversity measures is a better choice.
 Researchers can also generalize the two-algorithm pipeline to an arbitrary number of MAPF algorithms to rank the performance of more than two algorithms.
-In addition, our framework focuses on generating MAPF benchmark \emph{maps}.
-Future research can explore generating diverse MAPF \emph{instances} by incorporating numbers of agents, map sizes, as well as start and goal locations into the pipeline.
+In addition, researchers can leverage learning-based diversity measures~\cite{Li2024_DiversityHumanFeedback,wang2025diversityhumanfeedback} to evaluate MAPF algorithms on maps that meet criteria defined by humans.
+Future research can also extend QD‑MAPPER by generating \emph{instances} with varied numbers of agents, map sizes, as well as start and goal locations to provide a comprehensive evaluation of algorithm behavior under diverse configuration settings.

-\mysubsubsection{Computational Cost.} Our proposed framework relies on QD algorithms, which require a massive number of evaluations in the generated benchmark maps.
-Specifically, with our one-algorithm experiment setup, it takes 6 to 7 hours to generate benchmark maps for PIBT and LTF, 10 hours for PBS, and more than 12 hours for CBS and EECBS.
-Future works can focus on reducing the computational cost of QD algorithms by using surrogate models~\cite{Zhang2021DeepSA}.
-Meanwhile, we will release our most representative generated benchmark maps online.
-If the researchers' new algorithm is built on one of the algorithms we have tested, they can directly evaluate new algorithms on our benchmark maps.